willem-vanheemstrasystems/meetup-angular2-firebase/MU_ANG2_FIR16/globetrotter/README.md

 #RESTful

-In this section we'll explore the concept of REST ().
+In this section we'll explore the concept of REST (Representational state transfer).

+To learn what REST is, you can watch a video here http://www.restapitutorial.com/lessons/whatisrest.html

 ##Postman